 Which Grocery Stores Offer the Best Prices and Quality?

-Our ratings of local chains and stores report how each stacks up for price and quality.
-To compare prices, our researchers used a 154-item market basket of common items—and a lot of energy—to shop area options.
+Our ratings of Bay Area grocery chains and stores report how each stacks up for price and quality.
+To compare prices, our researchers used a 154-item list of common items to shop area options.
 To evaluate stores on quality of products and service, we surveyed area consumers.
-The results are reported in our ratings tables and summarized below.
+The figures below summarize our findings; for details, see our Ratings Tables.

-Shoppers using Grocery Outlet will have to shop at more than once place.
+Shoppers using Grocery Outlet will have to make another stop.

 Compared to other large metro areas, the Bay Area has more low-priced grocery options.

-For many years, shoppers in the Bay Area had very few low-priced grocery options.
-Although price leader WinCo’s stores are not conveniently located for most Bay Area shoppers (at the time of this writing, its only stores were in Brentwood, Pittsburg, and Vacaville), and although you can’t count on Grocery Outlet to stock everything you want to buy, most area shoppers live or work near at least one of these or another low-cost grocery option: Walmart operates more than 20 area stores that sell groceries; FoodsCo operates six area stores, including two in San Francisco; FoodMaxx has more than 20 area stores; and there are more than 40 Target stores offering fresh groceries.
+Shoppers throughout the Bay Area continue to have access to low-priced grocery options.
+Although price leader WinCo’s stores are not conveniently located for most Bay Area shoppers (its only local outlets are in Brentwood, Pittsburg, and Vacaville), and although you can’t count on Grocery Outlet to stock everything you want to buy, most area shoppers live or work near at least one of these or another low-cost grocery option.

-All of the lowest-priced chains receive low ratings for quality (but so did more expensive Lucky and Safeway).
+The lowest-priced chains received low ratings for quality—but then so did more expensive Lucky and Safeway.

-Lucky and Safeway rated toward the bottom of the list for “quality of fresh produce,” “quality of meats,” and “overall quality,” and so did their much-lower-priced competitors.
-(While we received too few ratings for Target to report scores, it also received low scores in the other metro areas where Checkbook is published.)
+Lucky and Safeway rated toward the bottom of the list for “quality of fresh produce,” “quality of meats,” and “overall quality,” as did their much-lower-priced competitors.

-Berkeley Bowl rated high for fresh produce quality and also had very low produce prices.
+United Markets was rated high for fresh produce quality and had very low prices for fresh fruit and veggies.

-While Berkeley Bowl’s overall prices were about the same as the all-store average, its prices for fresh produce alone were among the lowest in the area—about 35 percent lower than average.
+While, overall, United’s prices were about four percent higher than the all-store average, its prices for just fresh produce were among the lowest in the area—about 12 percent lower than average.
 And its scores for “quality of fresh produce” from our surveys of area customers were among the highest.

-Similarly, United Markets gets very high ratings across the board from its customers and charges lower-than-average prices for produce.
+Similarly, Berkeley Bowl gets very high ratings across the board from its customers, yet doesn’t impose a big price penalty for its top-rated produce.

-Prices at the other area chains that rate highest for “quality of fresh produce,” “quality of meats,” and “overall quality”—including Draeger’s, Lunardis, Piazza’s Fine Foods, and United Markets—were substantially higher than average.
+Prices at the other area chains that rate highest for “quality of fresh produce,” “quality of meats,” and “overall quality”—including Draeger’s Market, Lunardi’s, and Piazza’s—were substantially higher than average.

 You can save by substituting store brands and generic products for national brands.

-When we substituted cheaper generic and store brands for about one-sixth of the items in our price-shopping market basket at Lucky and Safeway, the total cost of the full market basket dropped by about five percent.
+At most stores, when we substituted cheaper generic and store brands for about one-sixth of the items in our price-shopping market basket, the total cost of our list dropped by about six percent.